DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 This would indicate that the client has not made and maintained an attachment with another person, parental other.

 When this is the case we tend to attach to the wrong people for our emotional health and usually risk takers.
 We seek other experiences that might be detrimental to our welbeing, including substances that might anaesthetise us against the pain of being with ourselves.
-After all if those that are in theory supposed to love and care for us don't, why should we?
+After all if those that are in theory supposed to love and care for us do not, why should we?

 Susan Mason, Ph.D